mixu/minilog/readme.md

 ## Pipes everywhere

+You always pipe to a writable stream.
 To log to the console:

     require('minilog').pipe(process.stdout);

 To log into a file:

     require('minilog').pipe(fs.createWriteStream('./temp.log'));

+To log every 30s over HTTP via jQuery.ajax:

+    var jQueryBackend = require('minilog').backends.jquery;
+    require('minilog').pipe(new jQueryBackend({ url: 'http://localhost/'}));

+You can pipe to more than one pipe if you want.

 ## Basic usage and namespaces